KukkonenJussi/todo-app/README.md

   - Dialog confirmation flows
   - Notification rendering for both success and error states
 - Continuous Integration is handled via [GitHub Actions](https://docs.github.com/en/actions) to run tests automatically on each push (planned)

 ---

+## CI/CD & Code Quality

+- **Continuous Deployment** is handled by [Vercel](https://vercel.com/): each successful push to the main branch triggers a new production deployment automatically.
+- **Husky** is set up in the root of the monorepo to ensure code quality:
+  - A `pre-push` hook runs `npm run lint` and `npm run test` in both `/backend` and `/frontend` folders before allowing a push.
+  - This prevents broken code from being deployed to production via Vercel.
+- These hooks enforce that all pushed changes pass local tests and follow project conventions before being published.

+---